 3. Crisis of Character: A White House Secret Service Officer Discloses His Firsthand Experience with Hillary, Bill, and How They Operate

-The book is about Brian’s work as a Secret Service officer for the White House and what he witnessed while the Clintons were in the White House.
+Crisis of Character is about Brian’s work as a Secret Service officer for the White House and what he witnessed while the Clintons were there.
 There are many things that this author implies happened based on the limited things that this author witnessed.

-This book doesn’t have a lot of juicy Clinton gossip that you haven’t heard already.
+This book doesn’t have a lot of juicy Clinton gossip you haven’t heard.
 The last third has nothing to do with the Clintons and is about the author joining the air marshals.

 Author: Gary J. Byrne